ryssbowh/craft-activity/README.md

 This plugin has been developed with the main focus of being easy to extend, you can define your own recorders, log types, field handlers and record any activity you like.

+Recorders are registered and instanciated when all plugins have been registered, they listen to Craft events and commit logs.
+A log is one action that happened on the system, they are saved in database along with the changed fields associated with them.
+At the end of each request the logs commited in each recorder are saved in database.

 ### Recorders

 Define a new recorder :